 A. For amphitheater rental information please contact Mark Manning at 386-878-8905.

 A. It is located at Wes Crile Park at 1537 Norbert Terrace which is at the corner of Ft.
 Smith Blvd. and Norbert Terrace.

 Q. What are the hours of operation?

-A. The Splash Pad hours are 10:00 a.m. to 6:00 p.m.everyday except Mondays when it is closed for maintenance.
+A. The Splash Pad hours are 10:00 a.m. to 6:00 p.m.everyday Tuesday to Sunday.
+It is closed on Mondays for maintenance.

 Q. What is the cost to use the Splash Pad?